Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 14 April 2025 06.25.18 UTC
+- WIB: Senin, 14 April 2025 09.05.26 UTC
-- WITA: Senin, 14 April 2025 07.25.18 UTC
+- WITA: Senin, 14 April 2025 10.05.26 UTC
-- WIT: Senin, 14 April 2025 08.25.18 UTC
+- WIT: Senin, 14 April 2025 11.05.26 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: motivational
+Kategori: nature